Listen to Jane Macnaughton talking about 'Embodied Symptoms':

 Can experiences at the periphery of everyday life, for example dreams, provide insights on larger issues such as consciousness, the self, social cognition, and our relationship with reality?
 Drawing on the intersections of cognitive literary studies, psychology and medical humanities this strand, led by Dr Marco Bernini and Dr Ben Alderson-Day explores liminal, ephemeral experience, which is both absent in and intractable to scientific models.

 The time, space and place we occupy can both positively and negatively affect our individual and collective experiences of health.
-How can we understand experience related to health that is situated within our ‘everyday environments’ - as both socially formed and socially differentiated within personal and collective, lived and imagined histories, materialities, politics and cultures?
-The strand, led by Professor Sarah Atkinson, will explore a situated human experience of health through natural, social and cultural environments spanning physical and mental illness and addiction.
+How can we understand health experiences that are entangled with our ‘everyday environments’ and influenced by social interactions and norms, lived and imagined histories, politics and cultures?
+This strand, led by Professor Sarah Atkinson, will explore situated experiences of health including the influence of mental illness, drug use and weather.

 This cross-cutting strand led by Dr Angela Woods and Creative Facilitator Mary Robson will reflect on the processes and methods used to generate knowledge in this field, bringing together insights from across the strands through regular research meetings.
 As well as producing new thinking about human experience, we hope to influence scholars, practitioners and stakeholders through creative and ambitious training programmes.